AdamLaurie/hdmi-mjpeg/README.md

   You may get a better soundtrack by switching your source to Stereo/PCM instead of allowing the transmitter to downscale.

+  Adding a dual output HDMI splitter will allow you to monitor the source while setting up for recording.
+It also prevents auto-switching of HDMI settings sometimes caused by switching cables.

 ##Further development you could help with:

   - Add gstreamer pipelines for monitoring/streaming.